recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = I cannot figure out how to suppress a particular ad slot.
 Do I have to display all three ad slots all the time? =

 Of course not.
-The option to suppress the ad slots is in the "Show" drop-down menu below the corresponding text boxes.
-The first option in the menu is to suppress the ad slot.
+The option to suppress the ad slots is in the Ad Alignment panel.

 = What are the different versions of the plugin? =

 Easy Plugin for AdSense is the freely distributed version of a premium plugin.
-The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
+The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin") gives you more features -- it lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
-The Pro version costs $4.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.
+It also has full support of mobile devices, and supports per category and per post ad suppression.
+The Pro version costs $7.95.

 = How can I contact the plugin author if I need help? =

 This plugin uses a paid support model in order to manage the support load.
 Each [support ticket](http://support.thulasidas.com "Ask a support question") will be charged at $0.95 for the Lite version (and for the Pro version after a short free support period).
 The support ticket is valid for 72 hours, and further follow-up questions will call for a new support ticket.

-= I still don't get it.
-Porn and site block - that you already have during Asdense ad setup? =
+= I don't understand the Pro features.
+Porn and site block - can't you set those during Asdense ad setup? =

 What you have in AdSense is an ability to block ads from certain sites.
 For instance, if you don't like ads *from* my site "thulasidas.com", you can block them.
 What the pro version gives you is the ability to block ads *to* certain clients.
 That is, if you don't want visitors from certain IP addresses see your ads (because they may click on too many of them, getting your AdSense account banned, for instance), you can with my plugin.